UPDATED: APRIL 27, 2023 | 3 MIN READ

-Also, about 50% of the states require drivers to carry some type of uninsured or underinsured motorist coverage.
-A handful of states, including Florida, North Carolina, and New Jersey, also require you to carry personal injury protection (PIP) coverage.
+Also, about 50% of the states require drivers to carry uninsured or underinsured motorist coverage.
+A handful of states, including Florida, North Carolina, and New Jersey, require you to carry personal injury protection (PIP) coverage.

 What’s an SR-22?

-SR-22s are called “certificates of financial responsibility” and are required by certain states after you have had your license suspended.
-To obtain one, your insurer must file a form with the state to certify that you have the proper amount of insurance required by the state.
+SR-22s are “certificates of financial responsibility” required by certain states after your license is suspended.
+To obtain one, your insurer must file a form with the state to certify that you have the proper amount of insurance required.

 What documents work as proof of auto insurance?

 Your insurance card is the main form of proof of liability insurance.
-Online proof of insurance is also accepted in all 50 states and Washington D.C.
-An SR-22 or declaration page from your insurance company also counts as proof of auto insurance.
+Online proof of insurance is also accepted in all 50 states and Washington D.C., An SR-22 or declaration page from your insurance company also counts as proof.